rmylb/Free-PHP-Gallery/readme.md

 3) Unable to access to admin page (or other pages)
 Solution: Verify the apache2 rewrite module is enable (and restart apache2)

+4) No category name below thumbnails
+Solution: Verify the php mbstring package is installed (and restart apache2)

 If you need any help contact us at http://www.adriantnt.com/contact/ or open an issue.